-Fire Fighters are required to have annual screenings.
-At WorkFit Medical, we differentiate these into two categories: Interior Fire Fighter Exam and Exterior Fire Fighter Exam.
-With either physical, you will received a qualified statement indicating if the patient/employee/volunteer is qualified to perform either Interior or Exterior duties.
+Firefighters are required to have annual screenings.
+At WorkFit Medical, we differentiate these into two categories: Interior Firefighter Exam and Exterior Firefighter Exam.
+With either physical, you will receive a qualified statement indicating if the person is qualified to perform either Interior or Exterior duties.
 If you are with a volunteer organization, please refer to our on-site services menu to inquire about our team coming to your facility to perform these exams.

 These exams are OSHA’s respirator protection regulation (CFR 1910.134) and must be performed before an employee is fitted with a respirator.
 These exams determine if an employee is medically qualified to wear a respirator.